SudharsanZen/Akame/README.md

 **Now here come's the part of creating a mesh (Sphere). for an Entity to become a renderable mesh, we need to add three components to it:**
-  * **Material**  : This component is an interface to select the desired Shaders Defined in the [ShaderConf.XML](https://github.com/SudharsanZen/Akame/blob/main/Assets/Shaders/ShaderConf.XML)and set material-properties\Shader-Uniforms to be used.
+  * **Material**  : This component is an interface to select the desired Shaders registered in the [ShaderConf.XML](https://github.com/SudharsanZen/Akame/blob/main/Assets/Shaders/ShaderConf.XML)and set material-properties\Shader-Uniforms to be used.
   * **Transform** : This component is used to describe and modify the position and orientation of an Entity.
   * **Mesh**      : This component is used to transfer mesh/vertex data to the rendering System.